 I feel awful right now.
 I started feeling sick a couple of days ago, but I still did some work (but not as much as needed to be done).
 Yesterday, though, I felt bad enough that I had my husband take me to the doctor.
 It's been years since I've felt sick enough to go to the doctor.
-I have some antibiotics now, and I feel a little better today, but what I'd really like to do is do what I did yesterday — spend the whole day resting in a (legally-obtained) drug-induced haze.
+I have some antibiotics now and feel a little better today, but I'd really like to do what I did yesterday — spend the whole day resting in a (legally-obtained) drug-induced haze.

 However, it doesn't exactly work like that when you are self-employed.
-There is a dark side to working from home, on your own schedule.
+There is a dark side to working from home on your own schedule.
 You can't just call in sick for three or four days when you feel like this.
-There are things that need to be done.
-Deadlines that need to be met.
+Some things need to be done.
+Deadlines need to be met.
 None of that goes away while you are sick.
 In fact, it just piles up.
-And, since you aren't on salary, with paid sick days as a benefit, you either get that work done, or you don't get paid.
+And, since you aren't on salary, with paid sick days as a benefit, you either get that work done or you don't get paid.

-Sometimes, taking a day to rest up and recover is necessary.
-You’ll get better faster if you recuperate.
+- Get the rest you need: Too often we push ourselves and draw out the illness.
+You need to be fit as soon as possible, so rest.
+You'll get better faster if you recuperate.
 However, if you feel up to it, you should probably attempt to do something.
 I'm working today.
-I'm moving extremely slow, and pausing for naps, but I am working through my mountain of stuff that needs to be done.
-Because even though I can take one sick day, I’m pretty sure that taking two days completely off would be a bad idea.
+I'm moving extremely slowly and pausing for naps, but I am working through my mountain of stuff that needs to be done.

 - Communicate: Let editors and clients know where you're at.
 If you have products, let customers know there is a shipping delay.